py4j/py4j/py4j-web/install.rst

 3. `Sphinx <http://sphinx.pocoo.org/>`_ to build the documentation.
 Just execute the command line ``make html``  in the py4j-web project.
-4. `Paver <http://paver.github.com/paver/>`_ to build the Py4J
+4. `nose <http://pypi.python.org/pypi/nose/>`_ to test the Py4J Python
+   library.

-   Python library.
-Execute the command line ``paver big_release`` in the py4j-python directory to create a tar.gz source distribution and an egg file.
-The ``big_release`` target will also create the jar file and the documentation and will add them to the source distribution.
-This means that you need ant and Sphinx to build the Py4J Python library.
+Execute the command line ``ant python-light-release`` in the py4j-java directory to create a tar.gz and zip source distribution.
+The ``python-light-release`` target will (1) build the Py4J Java library, (2) test the Py4J Java library, (3) build the documentation, (4) test the Py4J Python library, (5) create a tar.gz source distribution.